hpcjmart/2domination/README.md

 - Journal of Supercomputing: The Journal of Supercomputing publishes papers on the technology, architecture and systems, algorithms, languages and programs, performance measures and methods, and applications of all aspects of supercomputing.

-- HPC acceleration of large (min, +) matrix products to compute domination‑type parameters in graphs Ester M. Garzón.
+- HPC acceleration of large (min, +) matrix products to compute domination‑type parameters in graphs.
+Ester M. Garzón.
 José Antonio Martínez.
 Juan José Moreno.
 María Luz Puertas.
 DOI: https://doi.org/10.1007/s11227-022-04574-5